This is the second part of a two-part story about the brief life of my granddaughter, Molly. Click here for part one.

 After the joy God gave us, laughing together surrounding Molly, it was time to give her back to her parents.
 The moment of delight was replaced by the awful weight of what we knew was next; Rebecca and Jake were going to give permission for their newborn to be taken off life support.
-As we walked out of Molly’s NICU room it was like moving against our will into a dark tunnel through deep quicksand.
+As we walked out of Molly’s room it was like moving against our will into a dark tunnel through deep quicksand.
 Such heavy dread.

 Back in the waiting room we collapsed into chairs and cried again anticipating the agony that awaited.
-After some minutes, Dennis and I opened our laptops and began to update our five kids all having returned to their homes.
-Though they were at work, in class, tending to children’s needs, their hearts were with us and their sister.
+After some minutes, Dennis and I opened our laptops and began to update our five kids, who had all returned to their homes.
+Though they were at work, in class, or tending to children’s needs, their hearts were with us and their sister.
 Samuel’s grad class lit a candle and some fellow students wore black, knowing this was Molly’s last day of life.
 Others cried as they went through the motions of duty.
 Anxiously they asked, “Is she gone yet?
 How are Rebecca and Jake?
 Is Molly in pain?”

 Finally, at 6pm the tubes were removed.
-Soon after, her spirit, her life quietly slipped away.
+Soon after, her spirit, her life, quietly slipped away.

 Leaving the hospital empty handed was painful for everyone.
 And then these new parents had to plan a funeral when only a week earlier they were finishing the nursery.

 Two days after Molly’s death over 100 people gathered to celebrate Mighty Molly’s life.
 Prayers were offered, more tears were shed, and love was shared for these two bereaved parents, too young to be facing such grief.
 At the conclusion of the ceremony everyone gathered in a circle outside, and together we each released a pink helium filled balloon.
 It made us smile knowing Molly would have loved the sight.
 Maybe she was watching us honor her!